fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * Examples of polymorphic types and functions.
     * What does instantiation of a type variable mean?
 Does it happen at run time or at compile time?
     * Can you put constraints on a type variable within a data declaration?
-  * What is bottom (_|_)?
+  * What is bottom (`_|_`)?
   * What is kind?
 * Lists:
   * What are lists in haskell?
-What does stands them apart from the similar data structures in other languages?
+    What are the distinguishing features of lists from the similar data structures in other languages?
   * Name three main functions that work with lists.
   * List comprehensions.
-  * Infinite lists.
+  * What are infinite lists?
+What are the use cases of infinite lists?
   * Foldings lists:
     * `foldl`
     * `foldr`
     * `foldl1`, `foldr1`
     * `foldl'`, `foldr'`
     * Scans: `scanl`, `scanr`, and others.
     * Examples of using associative and non-associative operators as a folding function.
       What are the differences between these use cases?
     * Does it matter if a folding function has left or right associativity?
     * How `foldl`, `foldl'`, `foldr` and `foldr'` behave with infinite lists, and why do they have the particular behavior?
     * When `foldl'` does not solve the problem of deferring too many calculations?